-Sony A7 II versus Olympus E-M5 II
+Sony A7 II vs Olympus E-M5 II

-The Sony Alpha A7 II and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were revealed to the public, respectively, in November 2014 and February 2015.
+The Sony Alpha A7 II and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were officially introduced, respectively, in November 2014 and February 2015.
 Both the A7 II and the E-M5 II are mirrorless interchangeable lens cameras that are based on a full frame (A7 II) and a Four Thirds (E-M5 II) sensor.
-The Sony has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The Sony has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is notably smaller (14 percent) than the Sony A7 II.
 Moreover, the E-M5 II is markedly lighter (22 percent) than the A7 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Sony FE Lens Catalog (A7 II) and the Micro Four Thirds Lens Catalog (E-M5 II).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.